 The tall rectangular box on the left is a dust collecting wire wheel / buffing setup using two HVAC filters to collect dirt and dust.
 There is an old squirrel cage furnace fan underneath.

 Here the treble half of the 49 note Chrysoglott under restoration.
-A Chrysoglott has nickel plated metal bars and big felt piano-like hammers that strike the bars.
+A Chrysoglott has nickel plated metal bars and big felt piano hammers that strike the bars.
 It produces a soft dinner chime-like sound similar to a mellowed-out orchestral Celeste.
 The long wooden wind chest contains one 3-stage valve train for each note.
 The valves were removed to replace the tired old leather.
 The black cylindrical device at the bottom of the photo is a small blower next to its pressure regulator in the wooden box.
 It was used to provide wind to bench test the various pneumatic actions as they were restored and before the parts were installed in the organ.

 Here are cross sectional views of a typical Wurlitzer valve train for a single pipe.
 This drawing by Johan Liljencrants shows the successive steps to turn on one of the electro-pneumatic mechanisms in the chest controlling airflow to a single pipe, placed on top.
 The interior of the windchest is under constant positive wind pressure.
 When energized, the coil of the electric pilot valve on the bottom board activates a small primary pneumatic amplifier valve.
 This in turn controls a secondary bellows on the right wall, which forces open the top pallet valve which admits air to the toe of the pipe above.